zmalone/chef-web-docs/source/delivery/get-started/index.md

 * upload new and updated cookbooks to the Chef server that manages your infrastructure and applications.
 * publish new and updated cookbooks to a Chef Supermarket installation.
 * release source code or build artifacts (for example, a Java or PHP application) to a repository such as GitHub or Artifactory.
+* run automated tests to identify potential defects or bugs in your code.
+* detect cases where a different team's code causes an incompatibility with yours.
 * push build artifacts to production servers in real time.

 Chef uses Delivery to deploy its own software.
 With it, we have: